sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The values above are registered in the IANA "SWID/CoSWID Version Scheme Value" registry defined in Section {{iana-version-scheme}}.
 Additional entries will likely be registered over time in this registry.

 These version schemes have partially overlapping value spaces.
-The following gudelines help to ensure that the most specific version-scheme is used:
+The following guidelines help to ensure that the most specific version-scheme is used:

-- "decimal" and "multipartnumeric" partially overlap in their value space when a value matches a decimal number .
+- "decimal" and "multipartnumeric" partially overlap in their value space when a value matches a decimal number.
 When a corresponding software-version item's value falls within this overlapping value space, the "decimal" version scheme SHOULD be used.
 - "multipartnumeric" and "semver" partially overlap in their value space when a "multipartnumeric" value matches the semantic versioning syntax.
 When a corresponding software-version item's value falls within this overlapping value space, the "semver" version scheme SHOULD be used.
 - "alphanumeric" and other version schemes might overlap in their value space.
 When a corresponding software-version item's value falls within this overlapping value space, the other version scheme SHOULD be used instead of "alphanumeric".